 However, there were also a couple of problems (one major, one minor) which WERE to do with the Bede software.

 The major problem was the complete lack of 75 ball bingo.
 For the first year of its existence the Bede bingo software only had 90 ball bingo.
-Even after 75 ball bingo eventually arrived it wasn’t everyone’s cup of tea; Bede 75 ball bingo has 3 prizes for 1 line, the pattern and full house, and no free centre square, making it a bit different to 75 ball games elsewhere.
+Even after 75 ball bingo eventually arrived it wasn’t everyone’s cup of tea; Bede 75 ball bingo had 3 prizes for 1 line, the pattern and full house, and no free centre square, making it rather different to 75 ball games elsewhere.

-The minor problem – which has never really been fixed – is that the bingo rooms have a tendency to get out of sync with the bingo lobby, so that when you return to the lobby after playing in one of the bingo rooms, what you see is the lobby as it was previously, not as it is now - and in fact some of the rooms may show as open when they are not.
-As it is now possible to switch bingo rooms without going back to the lobby this has ceased to be anything other than a very minor annoyance.
+The minor problem – which was never really fixed – is that the bingo rooms had a tendency to get out of sync with the bingo lobby, so that when you returned to the lobby after playing in one of the bingo rooms, what you saw was the lobby as it was before you joined that room – causing rooms to show as open when they were not and vice versa.
+Once Bede made it possible to switch bingo rooms without going back to the lobby this ceased to be anything other than a minor annoyance.

-In one very important respect the Bede bingo software was ahead of its time - and that time has now finally come.
-The software was created with mobile play in mind and has never used Adobe Flash - and now that many browsers are ending support for Flash the Bede product (along with the even newer Relax Gaming
+In one very important respect the Bede bingo software was ahead of its time.
+The software was created with mobile play in mind and never used Adobe Flash, so during the period when major suppliers such as Dragonfish were dragging their heels over switching from Flash to HTML5, there should have been an opportunity for the Bede product to gain traction.

-As for Bingo Godz, Bede took over the ownership from Gaming Realms and have been gradually removing all of the gamification.
-All that now remains of the original theming is the names of the bingo rooms and the Bingo Godz themselves are long gone.
-Some of their special powers, however, have resurfaced as bonus features in certain bingo games across the network (for instance, the Magic Marker feature which daubs a random number on each card).
-These bonus features introduce some variety into the Bede Gaming bingo (although it would have a long way to go to have as much variety as Virtue Fusion
+As for Bingo Godz, Bede took over the ownership from Gaming Realms and gradually removed all of the gamification until all that remained of the original theming was the names of the bingo rooms, the Bingo Godz themselves being long gone.
+Some of their special powers, however, resurfaced as bonus features in certain bingo games across the network (for instance, the Magic Marker feature which daubed a random number on each card).
+These bonus features introduced some variety into the Bede Gaming bingo (although it would have needed to do much, much more to have as much variety as Virtue Fusion).

 After the first few launches of Bede bingo sites there were no more for quite some time.
 Respected sportsbook operator Betvictor were reportedly planning to launch a bingo offering on the Bede platform but this never came to fruition.
 The network ran shared Big Link bingo games but was never large enough for the prize money to be very enticing.